Unusual traditions in different countries of the world. Amazing customs and traditions of different peoples of the world

 12. Gypsies

-According to linguistic and genetic studies, the ancestors of the Gypsies left the territory of India in an amount that did not exceed 1000 people.
-Today, there are about 10 million Roma around the world.
-In the Middle Ages, Europeans believed that the Gypsies were Egyptians.
-They were called "the tribe of the pharaoh" for a very specific reason: the Europeans were amazed by the gypsy tradition of embalming their dead and burying with them in crypts everything that might be needed in another life.
+According to linguistic and genetic studies, the ancestors of the Roma left Indian territory in numbers that did not exceed 1,000 people.
+Today there are about 10 million Roma people worldwide.
+In the Middle Ages, Europeans believed that Gypsies were Egyptians.
+They were called the "tribe of the pharaoh" for a very specific reason: the Europeans were amazed by the gypsy tradition of embalming their dead and burying with them in crypts everything that might be needed in another life.
 This gypsy tradition is still alive.

 13. Jews

-This is one of the most mysterious peoples and many secrets are connected with the Jews.
-At the end of the VIII century BC. five sixths (10 out of 12 of all ethnic groups that make up the race) of the Jews disappeared.
+This is one of the most mysterious peoples and many secrets are connected with Jews.
+At the end of the 8th century BC. five-sixths (10 out of 12 of all ethnic groups that form the race) of Jews disappeared.
 Where they went is a mystery to this day.

 Connoisseurs of female beauty will definitely like it.